Tour Information

 Honey comb and honey

-We require that each person touring our facility complete a release and indemnification form.
-The purpose of this document is to inform individuals who might be at risk around stinging insects.
+We require that each person touring our facility complete a tour consent form.
 Please bring the completed form(s) on the tour date.
-Those with a known allergy to honey bee stings can participate in all parts of the tour except for the demonstration in the bee yard.
+Children under the age of two and those with a known allergy to honey bee stings can participate in all parts of the tour except for the demonstration in the bee yard.
+This demonstration can be viewed through a window.
+There is no fee for children under two years of age.

-View and download our form Release for Honeybee Tour.
+View and download our Release Form for Honeybee Tours.

 Directions